FRC830/cpp-practice/45_member_initializers/problem.md

 ```

-Create a class called `Circle` and make a private static const float called `radius` and make a constructor with one arguement of type float.
-Set `radius` to the argument in the constructor using member initializer syntax.
+Create a class in a `.h` file called `Circle` and make a private static const float called `radius` and a public constructor with a single float arguement.
+Also declare a public method that will print out the value of `radius`.
-Make a method that will print out the value of `radius`
+Set `radius` to the argument in the constructor using member initializer syntax in a `.cpp` file and define the method for printing out `radius`.
-Lastly, make an instance of `Circle` in main() and use the method to print out `radius` out that instance.
+Lastly, make an instance of `Circle` in a `main.cpp` file and use the method to print out `radius` out that instance.

 As for all lessons, if you're having trouble:
 -(1) Ask a programming buddy